Wedding Band at Gupshill Manor - live performance video background

 Gupshill is a reception venue rather than a ceremony one, so most couples marry at the registry office or a local chapel or parish church, then bring the wedding party back to the function block.
 Drinks reception, wedding breakfast and evening all run in the function room itself, or split across the function room and the main dining room for larger numbers.
 The kitchen runs the catering top to bottom, which keeps the supplier list short and the day’s pacing in one team’s hands.

-Our usual wedding shape is a chilled first set of around 30 minutes - first dance, any other formal dances, more of a cocktail-hour feel - then two 50-minute dancefloor sets blended together in our own style.
+First half-hour is deliberately low-key - first dance and any other formal dances land inside it - and then two fifty-minute sets do the rest.
 DJ playlists fill the gaps.
-The room takes a pub-restaurant style midnight cutoff, so the run order needs to work backwards from that: first dance landing early enough for three full sets to fit cleanly inside the evening.
-The wedding team are warm and pragmatic in the way good independent-pub operators tend to be - happy to flex the pacing on the night rather than ticking through a fixed run sheet.
+The room takes a pub-restaurant style midnight cutoff, so the run order works backwards from it, with the first dance landing early enough for three full sets to fit.
+The wedding team flex the pacing on the night rather than working through a fixed run sheet.

-The small stage is the only physical thing worth planning around, and it isn’t really a planning problem - it’s an expectation problem.
-Walk through it with the band early so nobody arrives expecting a riser they can hide behind, and the night runs the same as any other room.
+Walk the stage through with your band early so nobody turns up expecting a riser to hide behind.
+With that settled the night runs like any other room.
 The bigger thing couples sometimes underbook is the time between ceremony and reception arrival: even a short hop from the registry office or a local church sounds easy until the wedding party tries to do it as a group with photos on the way.
 Leave more of a gap in the timeline than feels necessary and the drinks reception lands relaxed instead of rushed.